rackerm4/PsmTreeToSeq-nf/README.md

 - randomized Seq-Gen parameters
 - several testing:
     - behavior with high tree counts & full size

+## Known issues
+If you find yourself with an error like that:

+    $ docker: Got permission denied while trying to connect to the Docker daemon socket try
+    $ sudo chmod 666 /var/run/docker.sock

+Try:
 ## Open questions
 - Big data runtime?
 - Works better with implementing with nextflow.io ?